Leendouh/ST10381088-Lindokuhle-Zwane-PROG5121-POE-PART-2/README.md

 ## Contributing

-Feel free to fork the repository, make enhancements, and submit pull requests.
-For any issues or feature requests, please create an issue on GitHub.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please submit an issue or create a pull request.